 How much time did you spend creating materials for your support center?
-You should be.
-But it’s difficult to cover everything users can be looking for.
+I bet a long time.
+Still, it’s difficult to cover everything users can be looking for.

-Also, you don’t know whether available materials answer all questions readers have about a specific issue.
-So use website surveys to find it out and improve the quality of support materials if needed.
+Also, you don’t know whether available materials answer all readers' questions about a specific issue.
+So use website surveys to find out and improve support materials quality if needed.

 I’m talking about your readers.
 They often know what they want to read about.
-So use website popup survey to listen to their ideas and create tailored content.
+So use website popup surveys to listen to their ideas and create tailored content.

 Also, you can use website surveys to collect feedback on your articles – how readers assess them, what elements they found useful and what they want you to improve, etc. Result?
-Better content and higher satisfaction of users, which leads to more loyal readers and more social shares.
+Better content and higher satisfaction of users lead to more loyal readers and more social shares.

 Designing a good UX of a website or an app requires many tests.
-If you’re serious about UX, I’m sure you start usability tests from early mockups or even before that (hint: get a few people to test interfaces of your competition to look for strong and weak points).
+If you’re serious about UX, I’m sure you start usability tests from early mockups or even before that.

-But small-scale lab tests won’t show all the mistakes and problems user’s face.
-They can be only revealed by some real users.
+But small-scale lab tests won’t show all the mistakes and problems the users face.
+They can only be revealed by some real users.

 While heat maps and session recordings will do most of the job, website popup surveys will fill in the blanks and help you find ideas for improvements, understand why people interact with the design in a certain way, and what causes them problems.